 The SFSYO was accorded a prestigious honor in the summer of 1995 when it was selected by the BBC in London to kick off the season broadcast of its "Youth Orchestras of the World" radio series.
 Audiences throughout Europe were treated to Mahler's Symphony No. 5 (recorded live in Davies Symphony Hall in May 1994), and the SFSYO's March 1995 performance of Bartók's Suite from The Miraculous Mandarin.
 Other SFSYO recordings include a special two-disc commemorative set released in the 1991-92 season celebrating its 10th anniversary and featuring live concert recordings from 1982-1991.
 A third recording, from the SFSYO's celebrated performance at the Amsterdam Concertgebouw during the 1995 European tour, was released in the spring of 1997 to rave reviews.
 In May 1999 the SFSYO released its fourth disc, Rachmaninoff's Symphony No. 2, recorded live in Prague's Dvořák Hall during the SFSYO's 1998 European tour.
 Their fifth recording, a 20th Anniversary CD, was released in 2001.
-A recording of Mahler's Symphony No. 1, recorded in the Orchestra's appearance at the Berlin Phiharmonie in July 2012, was recently released by SFS Media, the SFSYO's first on the SFS' in-house media label.
+A live recording from the orchestra's critically acclaimed 2012 Berlin Philharmonie performance of Mahler's Symphony No. 1 is now available on SFS Media, the SFSYO's first on the SFS's in-house media label.

 The SFSYO performed at the official inauguration ceremony for Mayor Willie L. Brown, Jr. in January 1996; the Public Dedication Ceremony for San Francisco's New Main Library in April 1996; and the special San Francisco salute to Queen Elizabeth II in 1983.
 They have served three times as the orchestra for a series of conducting workshops sponsored by the League of American Orchestras.
 They have performed special "New and Unusual Music" concerts, and they opened the city's Stern Grove Festival in 1992, 1989, and 1986.
 As part of the SFS's June 1996 celebration of American music, An American Festival, the SFSYO joined Maestro Tilson Thomas, members of the Grateful Dead, and vocal soloists in an unprecedented collaboration to perform John Cage's Renga with Apartment House 1776; members of the SFSYO percussion section were also featured in a festival performance of Henry Cowell's Ostinato pianissimo.
 In celebration of its 20th anniversary season, a May 2001 concert featured a performance of Mahler's Symphony No. 2, with the Grammy Award-winning San Francisco Symphony Chorus and soloists Nicolle Foland and Florence Quivar.
 In May 2007, the SFSYO celebrated its 25th anniversary season with a special performance of Beethoven's Symphony No. 9.
 The performance featured the San Francisco Symphony Chorus and four San Francisco Opera Adler Fellows as soloists.
 In 2009 the SFSYO hosted and participated in the region's first Bay Area Youth Orchestra Festival at Davies Symphony Hall.
-The Festival was again hosted at Davies Symphony Hall in 2011, 2012, and 2014.
+The Festival was again hosted at Davies Symphony Hall in 2011, 2012, 2014 and 2016.
+In November 2013, the SFSYO was featured in the SFS's Día de los Muertos community concert in Davies Symphony Hall.